-How profitable a bank is has an effect on its safety and soundness.
-Earnings may be retained by the bank, boosting its capital cushion, or be used to deal with problematic loans, likely making the bank more resilient in tough times.
-Banks that are losing money, however, are less able to do those things.
+How profitable a bank is has an effect on its long-term survivability.
+A bank can retain its earnings, boosting its capital cushion, or use them to deal with problematic loans, likely making the bank more resilient in times of trouble.
+However, banks that are losing money have less ability to do those things.

-River City Bank scored 16 out of a possible 30 on Bankrate's earnings test, below the national average of 16.52.
+On Bankrate's test of earnings, River City Bank scored 10 out of a possible 30, falling short of the national average of 15.12.

-One important way to measure a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by the total amount of equity.
-River City Bank's most recent annualized quarterly return on equity was 7.27 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one important way to measure a bank's earnings.
+River City Bank's most recent annualized quarterly return on equity was 4.82 percent, below the national average of 8.10 percent.

-The bank recorded net income of $573,000 on total equity of $16.2 million for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 0.74 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank earned net income of $770,000 on total equity of $16.1 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.49 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.